chenyd7/PEFD/README.md

 # Improved Feature Distillation via Projector Ensemble
 This repository contains the code of Projector Ensemble Feature Distillation (PEFD) accepted at NeurIPS'22.

+And also the code of Logit Distillation with Projector (Under Review).

 Part of the code is modified from [CRD](https://github.com/HobbitLong/RepDistiller).

 ## Environment